dhurum/mattext/Readme.md

 * <kbd>b</kbd>, <kbd>k</kbd> - Show previous page;

 ###Building:
+You will need a c++ compiler with c++14 (c++1y) support, ncurses built with widechar support and libev.

-If you use Archlinux, you can take [package](https://aur.archlinux.org/packages/mattext/) from aur, or PKGBUILD from [archlinux](https://github.com/dhurum/mattext/tree/archlinux) branch.
+If you use Archlinux, you can take stable [package](https://aur.archlinux.org/packages/mattext/) from aur, or PKGBUILD from [archlinux](https://github.com/dhurum/mattext/tree/archlinux) branch.
 If you use OSX, you can take homebrew formula from [osx](https://github.com/dhurum/mattext/tree/osx) branch.

 To build mattext from sources open terminal, go to mattext dir, and run `mkdir build; cd build; cmake ../ && make`.